stagehq/backstage/README.md

 yarn dev
 ```

 That's it!
-Now you should have Bedrock running locally and should be able to visit http://localhost:3000 🎉
+Now you should have Backstage running locally and should be able to visit http://localhost:3000 🎉

 #### Scripts